No time for genealogy? Here are 14 genealogy to-dos you can accomplish on your lunch hour:

 Another task you can accomplish on a lunch hour is ordering (and maybe downloading) a death certificate.
 Usually, getting an ancestor’s death record requires writing to the right government agency (with a fee), then waiting.
 First, link to the vital-records office in the state where your ancestor died.
 Verify that deaths were recorded at the time and follow the instructions for making a request (you may have to contact the state archives or a county vital-records office).

 But maybe your ancestor’s record is online.
 Missouri, for example, catalogs deaths from 1910 to 1957 with links to certificate images.
 Arizona offers a database of deaths (1844 to 1957) with PDFs of the certificates.
-Several states, such as Minnesota, Wisconsin and Ohio, have online death indexes, as does Chicago’s Cook County.
+Several states, such as Minnesota, and Wisconsin, have online death indexes, as does Chicago’s Cook County.

 6. Interview a relative.

 Lunch hour is perfect for a local family call, or to make an appointment for a longer call or a visit.
 Your conversation with Aunt Ethel might just turn to her favorite family stories.
 You even could have some questions prepared—<a href=”interviewing”>see our suggested questions to ask and other interviewing advice.

 If your office is close to a FamilySearch Center, you’ve got time to zip over and order microfilmed records ($5.50 per roll) from the Family History Library (FHL) in Salt Lake City.
 If it’s too far, use your noon break to plan your next microfilm foray by searching the FHL’s online catalog.
 I like to start by clicking the Place search and entering a place name to see available records.
 When you find something useful, click View Film Notes for the film number, then take it to an FHC after work.

 8. Join a genealogical or historical society.